One minute review

 If the words 'back catalogue' jumped out at you just now, we're not surprised.
 As great as Binge's library of HBO shows is, the platform's emphasis on binge-watching complete seasons means we're not sure whether you'll see new episodes of current shows added here each week, as with the more expensive Foxtel streaming services.

-And, given the platform's focus is on binge-watching programmes to completion, it's a bit disappointing to spot shows in its library with missing seasons.
+Also, given the platform's focus is on binge-watching programmes to completion, it's a bit disappointing to spot shows in its library with missing seasons.
 For instance, we imagine it would be hard for newcomers to get stuck into the Supergirl series when its first season isn't available on the platform.

 Curiously, we also noticed that HBO's classic western series Deadwood is also absent from the service, though the recently released Deadwood: The Movie, which ties off the show's loose ends, is available to stream.